 Bike Buying Guide: Different bikes for different activities

-We usually recommend that you buy a bike for the kind of activity you want it for - although if you want to buy a bike just because you like the way it looks, that's fine too!
-Do you want a bike mostly for commuting?
-Do you want a versatile bike that can handle both tarmac and dirt tracks well?
-Do you want to dress head-to-toe in lycra and attempt the land speed record?
-Many people who are new to cycling often opt for a mountain bike, purely because it somehow sounds like the most familiar.
-However, there's really no need to buy a mountain bike unless you a) really like mountain bikes or b) want to go mountain biking.
-Here at the Co-op we tend to divide our bike types into the following categories based on the activity they're used for:
+We usually recommend that you buy a bicycle for the kind of activity you want it for - although if you want to buy a bike just because you like the way it looks, that's fine too!
+Do you want a bike mostly for a commute?
+Do you want a versatile bicycle that can handle both tarmac and dirt tracks well?
+Do you want to dress head-to-toe in lycra and attempt road racing at greater speed?

 Types of bikes: